odoonz/odoonz-addons/base_intracompany_user/README.rst

 Base Intracompany User
 ======================

-New "Intracompany User" for executing actions restricted to a single company
+New "Intracompany User" for executing actions restricted to a single company.
+The use case is usually within automation or company specific things that need to be from a company restricted user.

 Configuration
 =============